 - How to vote, without visiting a website:

-- How to find the best route to avoid traffic.
+- How to find the best route to avoid real-time traffic delays.

 - How to drive a car with nobody behind the wheel.

 - And a host of convenient little time-saving tricks that just make life easier.

 It’s clear that Google is dedicated to bringing users the information they want, when they want it.
 The company is even offering 24/7 personal assistance with Google Now, Google Assistant, Voice Search, Gmail, Google Calendar and Google Maps all wrapped up in the ultra-useful Google mobile app or Google Home system, and much of that power is based on the incredibly intuitive search capability they've built.
 Amazon's Alexa, Microsoft's Cortana, iPhone's Siri, and a host of lesser known mobile apps do much the same thing.

 Online marketers cannot overlook this dedication to human experience.
 As search engines continue thinking “users first,” it’s more important than ever to speak clearly and transparently, always asking, “Am I publishing something that makes sense for humans?”

 All of your SEO content efforts, including great seo content writers, should be rooted in the fact that you’re providing something of value to an actual person.
 Danny Sullivan calls it “People Engine Optimization.”
 SEO content is no longer about ranking for keywords, it’s about being available and showing up with helpful information when someone needs you.

 Getting people to find you online will continue to bring new challenges as Google gets better at providing entire answers without a user having to go to a website.
 So, when they do find you, be ready to answer their questions, nurture the relationship and provide valuable content to keep them engaged.